alexcorremans/rock-paper-scissors/README.md

 # Rock Paper Scissors

-This is a Rock Paper Scissors game written in JavaScript and played on the browser console.
+This is a Rock Paper Scissors game written in JavaScript.

-- The user gets prompted for a choice (cancelling ends the game, empty choice refreshes the prompt)
+- The user can start the game by clicking one of the three choices
-- This choice is then played against a random choice made by the browser.
-The result is displayed on the console.
+- This choice is then played against a random choice made by the script.
+The result is displayed on the page.
 - This is repeated over five rounds
+- After the fifth round:
+  - the winner is declared
+  - the final score is displayed
-- At the end the scores are printed to the console.
+  - the buttons are disabled

-(I might add a frontend to this later.)
+  - a 'play again' button triggers a reset.

 From The Odin Project's [curriculum](https://www.theodinproject.com/courses/web-development-101/lessons/rock-paper-scissors).